WhiskersReneeWe/EM_and_MNIST/README.md

 ## Work in Progress

 There are lots of places to improve.
 Currently, I am running only for 100 iterations.
 I need to find a way to speed up the code.
-Just like anything else in life, implementing this algorithem is much more difficult than just nodding head during the lecture.
-It took me already 25 hours straight to write this current version.
+Just like anything else in life, implementing this algorithem is much more difficult than just nodding my head during the lecture.

-I am writing this while waiting for the Convergence... my heart is pumping so hard, and I am not sure if I will ever see the Convergence...

 To be continued.